jorzel/hashnode/cl372tf9a04nbmqnv8z1m2fbk.md

             print(person.user.my_accounts[0].account.company.name)
 ```

-`DBStatementCounter` is a [helper class](https://stackoverflow.com/questions/19073099/how-to-count-sqlalchemy-queries-in-unit-tests) that counts how many database statements was executed within a given context.
-Assuming that a `Person` was found, what number of queries do you expect from above part of code?
+`DBStatementCounter` is a [helper class](https://stackoverflow.com/questions/19073099/how-to-count-sqlalchemy-queries-in-unit-tests) that counts how many database statements were executed within a given context.
+Assuming that a `Person` was found, what number of queries do you expect from the above part of the code?

-Correct answer is: 5.
+The correct answer is: 5.
 Surprised?

 One query is explicit: